- What a Dog's Liver Does

 - improve balance

-While undergoing treatments for liver disease, or dealing with liver failure, CBD can improve the dog's life, easing symptoms that make treatments less effective and making them feel better.
+While undergoing treatments for liver disease, or dealing with a failed liver, CBD can improve the dog's life, easing symptoms that make treatments less effective and making them feel better.

 Are there downsides to using CBD oil for liver failure in dogs?